River Rafting: Huck Finn & Jim

 Professor Sydney E. Ahlstrom [3]

-Twain dubs Huck as “the juvenile pariah of the village,” and describes him as “idle, and lawless, and vulgar, and bad,” qualities for which his friends in the village admire him.
+Samuel Clement, through Mark Twain, dubs Huck as “the juvenile pariah of the village,” and describes him as “idle, and lawless, and vulgar, and bad,” qualities for which his friends in the village admire him.
 But Twain admits that the mothers of Huck’s friends “cordially hated and dreaded” him.

 Raft on the Mississippi River near Hannibal, MO

 In the first chapter of the novel, Widow Douglas adopts Huck Finn and takes him into her home.
 She is a strict, old guardian who treats Huck as her son, believing that she can educate and “sivilize” him.
-She whacks him on the head with her thimble, frequently scolding his behavior, and preaches to him from the Bible.
-She does allow him to use snuff, because she is partial to it as well; however, smoking, drinking and cursing are off limits.
+She whacks him on the head with her thimble, frequently scolding his behavior, and preaches to him from the Holy Bible.
+She does allow him to use snuff, because she is partial to it herself as well; however, smoking, drinking and cursing are strictly off limits.

 Illustration by E.W.
 Kemble from the first edition of The Adventures of Huckleberry Finn [4]

-Most of the tale follows Twain’s two misfit escapees (slave, Jim, and vagabond, Huck) through a humid gauntlet of adventure.
-Jim does not have a last name, but he has the power of skills, instincts, love, courage and fortitude that his white masters lack.
 Jim and Huck flee their island hideout on a raft, when the authorities discover that Huck has faked his own death and Jim has run off to avoid being sold to another slaveholder.
 The fantastic story flows from the “legal” escape from an abusive father and the “illegal” escape from slavery.
 The duo hide during the day and run the Mississippi River by night.
 Along the way they run into every sort of rogue, rascal and grifter a young boy could imagine.
-Jim can sense evil in other men’s hearts and is a trustworthy guardian.
+Jim can sense evil in other men’s hearts and he uses his instincts.
+He is truly a trustworthy guardian.

 Image of a boat similar to Jim and Huck’s [6]